rhenter/django-api-client/docs/en/_sources/views/cbv.rst.txt

   - template_name: path with name of you template
   - client_method: method of the client that get a list of records of a resource list
   - page_title: Generates a context variable to use in your template
-  - page_base_url: Information used in pagination, and the search
+  - page_base_url: Information used in pagination and the search
   - paginate_by: Number of items to generate the pagination

 .. note::